-This policy is referred to in our school prospectus and is available on request from the school office.
-We maintain an approach of 'It could happen here.'
+This policy is referred to in our school and is available on request from the school office.
+We maintain an approach prospectus of 'It could happen here.'
 We also inform parents and carers about this policy when their children join our school and through our school newsletter.
 This policy is available on the school website.
 We recognise the expertise our staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis and we therefore invite staff to contribute to and shape this policy and associated safeguarding arrangements.
-The policy was revised to reflect the changes in national guidance as a consequence of the publication of revisions to 'Keeping Children Safe in Education' on 17th May, 2018.
+The policy was revised to reflect the changes in national guidance as a consequence of the publication of revisions to 'Keeping Children Safe in Education' in September, 2020.

 This policy will be reviewed in full by the Governing Body on an annual basis.
 This policy was agreed by the Governing Body on 11th July, 2016.
-It was updated and reviewed in September 2016, October 2017 and September 2018.
+It was updated and reviewed in September 2016, October 2017, September 2018, September 2019 and September 2020.
 This policy is provided to all staff at induction alongside our Staff Code of Conduct.
-In addition, all staff are provided with Part One of the Statutory Guidance Keeping Children Safe in Education DfE (2018).
+In addition, all staff are provided with Part One and Annexe A of the Statutory Guidance Keeping Children Safe in Education DfE (September 2020).